 Bring External Phone Chargers

-Taking all those pictures and using MaxPass definitely takes a toll on phone battery.
+Taking all those pictures and using the Disneyland app definitely takes a toll on phone battery.
 And you want to be able to be in touch with your teen should you split up.
 You can bring your own chargers.
-But if you don’t have one, or froget yours, you can purchase one in the park that comes with cartridge replacements.
+But if you don’t have one, or froget yours, you can purchase a Fuel Rod in the park.
+It comes with cartridge replacements.
 The whole family can take turns using the charger.
 You can keep exchanging them at kiosks around the parks for a fresh charge.
-(Replacements are unlimited, but there has been recent talk of changing this policy.)
-Other tips to protect your phone include putting the phone in a locker or plastic bag during water rides and making sure it's in a protective case.
+Other tips to protect your phone include putting the phone in a locker or plastic bag during water rides and making sure it's in a protective case with a screen protector.

 Make a Meetup Plan